praveen020996/march2023/Challenge1/README.md

 - Virtual Machine Scale Set in Web subnet(Backend for Application Gateway)
 - Internal Load Balancer in App Subnet
 - Another Virtual Machine Scale Set in App Subnet(Backend for Internal Load Balancer)
-- SQL server in DB subnet
+- SQL server integrated with DB subnet
 - NSG for each subnet.
 Only Frontend subnet allows traffic from internet.
 All other subnets allow traffic only from the upstream subnet

 ## How to run